 - 2 cups chocolate chips

-- 8 Snicker's candy bars, chopped small
+- 1 and ½ cups peanuts chopped, or 8 Snicker's candy bars, chopped

 - Combine yeast, water and 1 tablespoon sugar in a small mixing bowl.
 Allow to sit 10 to 15 minutes in a warm place.

 - Once yeast is foamy and almost doubled in size stir in the honey.